segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/zendesk/index.md

 title: Zendesk Source
 ---

-Zendesk is a cloud-based customer service platform for enterprises.
-It provides a cloud-based customer support platform which allows quicker and easier interaction between businesses and customers.
+Zendesk is a customer service platform for enterprises, which provides a customer support platform that allows quicker and easier interaction between businesses and customers.
 [Visit website](https://www.zendesk.com/)

 This is an [Object Cloud Source](https://segment.com/docs/sources/#object-cloud-sources) which can export data from its third party tool and import it directly into your Segment warehouse.